hazelbase/blueauth/README.md

       identity: { email },
       redirectURL: '/dashboard'
     });
-    console.log('> is new user or is login started?', result); // LOGIN_STARTED (or LOGIN_COMPLETED for new user auto sign in)
+    // result is LOGIN_STARTED (or LOGIN_COMPLETED for new user auto sign in) console.log('> is new user or is login started?', result);
   };

   const handleWhoami = async () => {
-    // This does an API call that uses the id stored in the secure cookie and passes it to findUniqueIdentity to find the corresponding user
+    // This does an API call that uses the id stored in the secure cookie
+    // and passes it to findUniqueIdentity to find the corresponding user.
     // in other words, in findUniqueIdentity payload is { id: 'someIdHere' }
     const { whoami } = await blueauth().getSelf();
     console.log('> you are', whoami); // whatever is returned from findUniqueIdentity